arushi56/onwriting-/README.md

 # onwriting-

-A collection of printed and online essays that I found useful to improve academic writing, data visualization, and presentation.
+A collection of printed and online essays that I found useful to improve academic writing, data visualization, and presentation (including job talks).